apuranik1/quicklaunch/README.md

 quicklaunch
 ===========

-A minimal desktop-independent gtkmm-based application launcher
+A minimal lightweight application launcher for Linux

-The goal of this project is to create a convenient app-launcher for my Openbox system while also teaching myself C++.
-This launcher is compatible with Freedesktop-compliant operating systems.
+The goal of this project is to create a convenient and desktop-independent app-launcher for my Arch Linux system (with Openbox) while also teaching myself C++.
+This launcher should be compatible with Freedesktop-compliant operating systems, but it only gets tested on Arch Linux.

 Features
 --------